Tighter Information-Theoretic Generalization Bounds via a Novel Class of Change of Measure Inequalities: Concluding Remarks and Limitations

-Finally, the strong DPI has recently found applications in analyzing the generalization of deep neural networks~\cite{he2025information}, and the related problem of data memorization problem~\cite{feldman2025trade}.
-Incorporating strong DPI into our framework is yet another promising future research direction.
+We have employed the DPI to derive change of measure inequalities, a framework that is surprisingly elementary yet powerful enough.
+It is of interest to explore whether our framework can be connected to other unified approaches, e.g., compressibility bounds~\cite{sefidgaran2022rate} and a decorrelation lemma~\cite{chu2023unified}.
+Moreover, the strong DPI has recently found applications in DNN generalization~\cite{he2025information} and data memorization~\cite{feldman2025trade}.
+Incorporating strong DPI into our framework is yet another future direction.

+Our approach requires an appropriate choice of $P$, $Q$, and $E$, which is not always straightforward across applications.
+While our DPI framework is often tight at the change-of-measure level, translating it into explicit generalization or memorization guarantees may still involve problem-dependent relaxations and require substantial effort.
+The practical implications of our generalization bounds are not yet fully clear, such as which bounds are more favorable in different settings, and the tightness of our bounds for practical algorithms requires further numerical investigation.